Framed BPS States: Hilbert spaces, halos, and wall-crossing

-Note that if the Clifford vacuum is of the form $\omega = (j;0)$, that is, if the Clifford vacuum is a singlet under $SU(2)_R$, then the Protected Spin Character {\it coincides} with the spin character of $\omega$.
-Thus, we immediately see that a standard hypermultiplet, which has Clifford vacuum $\omega = (0;0)$, has PSC $\Omega(u,\gamma;y)=1$.
-A standard W-boson, on the other hand, has $\omega = (\half;0)$ and therefore gives $\Omega(u,\gamma;y)=y+1/y$.
-In fact, in all the examples of which we are aware, the BPS particles have representations coming from Clifford vacua of the form $\omega = (j;0)$.
-We therefore call BPS particles with vacua of the form $(j;j')$ with $j'\not=0$ \emph{exotic BPS particles}.
-Similarly, we call framed BPS states which transform nontrivially under $SU(2)_R$ \emph{exotic framed BPS states}.
+Note that if the isotypical decomposition of $\mathfrak{h}_s$ as an $su(2)_R$ representation contains only the singlet then the Protected Spin Character {\it coincides} with the spin character of $\mathfrak{h}_s$.
+Thus, we immediately see that a standard hypermultiplet, which has $\mathfrak{h}_s = (0;0)$, has PSC $\Omega(u,\gamma;y)=1$.
+A standard W-boson, on the other hand, has $\mathfrak{h}_s= (\half;0)$ and therefore gives $\Omega(u,\gamma;y)=y+1/y$.
+In fact, in all the examples of $\CN=2$ field theories with a good UV limit of which we are aware, the BPS particles have representations whose decompositions under $su(2)_R$ only contain singlets.
+We therefore call BPS particles where $\mathfrak{h}_s$ has nontrivial representations of $su(2)_R$ \emph{exotic BPS particles}.
+Similarly, we call framed BPS states which transform nontrivially under $su(2)_R$ \emph{exotic framed BPS states}.
 For nonexotic BPS states our PSC is the same as the ``refined index'' of \cite{Gukov:2004hz,Dimofte:2009bv,Dimofte:2009tm} up to a (convention-dependent) sign.

-We now state a pair of ``strong positivity'' conjectures for BPS and framed BPS states.
-These conjectures state that there are no exotic particles at smooth points on the Coulomb branch.\footnote{On Higgs or hybrid branches there are complications in formulating such a statement.} As we have noted, for nonexotic particles the PSC is the ordinary $SU(2)$ character of $\omega$.
-It follows that the PSC must be a positive integral linear combination of $so(3)$ characters of irreducible representations.
-In particular at $y=1$ the PSC computes dimensions of vector spaces, and must be positive.
-We can also formulate a ``weak positivity'' condition which simply requires the framed BPS degeneracies to be positive integers.
-Note that by wall-crossing the existence of exotic BPS particles would surely lead to exotic framed BPS states.
+We now state a set of ``positivity conjectures'' for both vanilla and framed BPS states.
+The strongest of these is the ``no exotics conjecture'' mentioned above: The isotypical decomposition of $\mathfrak{h}_s$ contains only $su(2)_R$ singlets.
+That is, there are no exotic particles at smooth points on the Coulomb branch.\footnote{On Higgs or hybrid branches there are complications in formulating such a statement.} Note that by wall-crossing the existence of exotic BPS particles would surely lead to exotic framed BPS states.
+A weaker conjecture is the ``strong positivity conjecture'' which states that $\Omega(u,\gamma;y)$ (and its framed counterpart) is a linear combination of $su(2)$ characters $\chi_n(y)$ with \emph{nonnegative integral} coefficients.
+The ``weak positivity conjecture'' merely requires $\Omega(u,\gamma;y)$ to be positive integer at $y=+1$.

+The no-exotics conjecture implies the strong positivity conjecture, but the converse need not hold.
+A sufficient condition for the strong positivity conjecture is that all isotypical components of $\mathfrak{h}_s$ have integral $su(2)_R$ spin.
+This condition is, however, not necessary.